-You may be able to attend by telephone or video-conference using your computer, tablet or smart phone.
-Please email the Tribunal at email@example.com to discuss this option.
+If you have difficulty getting around, or if you just prefer to attend the hearing from home, you may be able to attend by telephone or by video-conference using your computer, tablet or smart phone.
+Please email the Tribunal at email@example.com for information on how to attend from home.

 If you do not want to attend your hearing at all, you can still tell the Tribunal Members your views and wishes by completing this form and sending it to the Tribunal before your hearing.

 If you need support for your hearing, call the Mental Health Advocacy Service on (08) 6234 6300.
 You may also be entitled to a free lawyer from the Mental Health Law Centre.
 Call them on 1800 620 285.

 I got a Notice of Hearing when I was an inpatient/community patient, but now I am a community patient/voluntary patient.
 Will my hearing still take place?

 The Tribunal schedules hearings about 2-3 weeks in advance.
 Your condition may change in those 2-3 weeks, and you may be discharged on a CTO or become a voluntary patient before the hearing date.

 If you are discharged as an involuntary patient (on a CTO) before the hearing date, your hearing will take place as scheduled.
 Please plan to attend at the time and place indicated in the Notice.
 Because you probably will not have been reviewed by the community team before the hearing, the hearing will usually take place at the hospital and the hospital treating team will participate.

 If you are discharged as a voluntary patient (no CTO) before the hearing takes place, the Tribunal will cancel your hearing and send you a Notice of Cancellation.
 The Tribunal cannot hold the hearing if you are a voluntary patient.